open-telemetry/opentelemetry.io/content/en/docs/languages/java/instrumentation.md

 For running the example app, ensure that you have the following installed
 locally:

 - Java JDK 17+, due to the use of Spring Boot 3.
-OpenTelemetry Java only [requires Java 8+][java-vers].
+OpenTelemetry Java itself only [requires Java 8+][java-vers].
 - [Gradle](https://gradle.org/) or [Maven](https://maven.apache.org/)